Castra Nova equitum singularium: History

 The fort can be precisely dated to AD 193, at the beginning of the reign of Septimius Severus.
-The new camp was necessitated by this emperor's increase of the size of his cavalry guard from 1,500 to 2,000 men.
+The new camp was necessitated by this emperor's increase in the size of his cavalry guard from 1,500 to 2,000 men.

-The site of the camp was always speculated as being beneath the cathedral of St John Lateran (Basilica di San Giovanni in Laterano), but it was identified definitively by excavations between 1934 and 1938 undertaken by Enrico Josi.
+The camp site was always speculated as being beneath the cathedral of St John Lateran (Basilica di San Giovanni in Laterano).
+However, it was identified definitively by excavations between 1934 and 1938 undertaken by Enrico Josi.
 Josi had obtained permission to explore the area of the basilica’s nave in advance of the construction of a new reinforced concrete floor.
 Within days it became clear that the remains of the Castra Nova existed in good condition just below the floor level and that the excavation was including a large part of the principia (headquarters) building.
 The completed excavations were then published by Colini.

-A large two-storey storage building and two barracks were also uncovered, but the greatest interest centered around the principia as its two strong rooms were very well preserved as were several office rooms.
+A large two-storey storage building and two barracks were also uncovered, but the greatest interest centred around the principia as its two strong rooms were very well preserved as were several office rooms.
 On the completion of the investigation the remains were preserved beneath the basilica (along with the remains of the Constantinian cathedral and a Neronian domus) in a spectacular underground archaeological park.

 The curatores inscriptions

-On 13 August 1934, an Ionic capital was uncovered within one of the headquarters rooms (room “ε” on plan above), lying beside a short granite column that was still set into the floor.
+In 1934, an Ionic capital was uncovered within one of the headquarters rooms (room “ε” on plan above), lying beside a short granite column that was still set into the floor.
 Upon the capital two inscriptions had been carved on behalf of an association of curatores, soldiers who were the grooms for the garrison horses.
-The first text was dedicated in AD 197 on 1 January in the consulship of Rufinus and Lateranus.
-The Equites were known to have served at the Battle of Lyon on the 19th of February, though evidently these men did not.
+The first text was dedicated on 1 January 197 in the consulship of Rufinus and Lateranus.
+The Equites were known to have served at the Battle of Lyon on the 19 February, though evidently these men did not.
 The inscription records the dedication of the schola curatorum to Minerva Augusta, indicating that the collegium curatorum itself had only recently become in possession of an official meeting room that they could consecrate.

-The second inscription was dedicated in AD 203 ob reditum ab expeditione felicissima in urvem sacram i.e. on the return of the guards to Rome following their escorting of the imperial family.
-The expeditione felicissima may refer to the entire series of events since the equites singulares Augusti left Rome in AD 197.
+The second inscription was dedicated in 203 ob reditum ab expeditione felicissima in urvem sacram i.e. on the return of the guards to Rome following their escorting of the imperial family.
+The expeditione felicissima may refer to the entire series of events since the equites singulares Augusti left Rome in 197.

 The toppling of the capital furthermore provided historical evidence attesting to the destruction of the Castra Nova by Constantine’s forces and providing a terminus ante quem for both the dissolution of the collegium as well as for the camp itself.